NATIONAL WOMEN’S HISTORY MONTH

 - In the 1800s, Sojourner Truth was an abolitionist and women’s rights activist who was born into slavery and escaped with her infant daughter.
 She later became known for her “Ain’t I a Woman?” speech regarding racial inequalities in the year 1851 at an Ohio Women’s Rights Convention.

 - Louisa May Alcott worked in the mid-1800s to support her family and their financial difficulties, while she was just a young girl.
 She wrote one of the most famous novels in American history, “Little Women.”

 - Susan B. Anthony played a massive role in the women’s suffrage movement in 1878 when she and her friends presented an amendment to Congress that, if passed, would give women the right to vote.
 In 1920 it was ratified as the 19th amendment.

-- In the mid 1900s, Marguerite Higgins was a reporter and war correspondent for the New York Herald Tribune during WWII, The Korean War, and the Vietnam War.
-She was the first women to win a Pulitzer Prize for Foreign Correspondence.
+- In the mid-1900s, Marguerite Higgins was a reporter and war correspondent for the New York Herald Tribune during WWII, The Korean War, and the Vietnam War.
+She was the first woman to win a Pulitzer Prize for Foreign Correspondence.